Norky101/Light-and-Sound-Memorization-Game-Website/README.md

-# Pre-work - *Memory Game*
+# *Light and Sound Memorization Game Website*

-**Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Light and Sound Memorization Game Website** is a Light & Sound Memory game to apply for CodePath's SITE Program.

-Submitted by: Noah Joseph Pilkington

-Time spent: 8 hours spent in total

 Link to project: (https://glitch.com/edit/#!/chambray-pastoral-brontomerus)